Intel Graphics Technology: Ivy Bridge

 On 24 April 2012, Ivy Bridge was released, introducing the "third generation" of Intel's HD graphics:

 Ivy Bridge Celeron and Pentium have Intel HD, while Core i3 and above have either HD 2500 or HD 4000.
 HD Graphics 2500 and 4000 include hardware video encoding and HD postprocessing effects.

 For some low-power mobile CPUs there is limited video decoding support, while none of the desktop CPUs have this limitation.
 HD P4000 is featured on the Ivy Bridge E3 Xeon processors with the 12X5 v2 descriptor, and supports unbuffered ECC RAM.

 Gen7.5 architecture

 Haswell

-In June 2013, Haswell CPUs were announced, with four models of integrated GPUs:
+In June 2013, Haswell CPUs were announced, with four tiers of integrated GPUs:

 The 128 MB of eDRAM in the Iris Pro GT3e is in the same package as the CPU, but on a separate die manufactured in a different process.
 Intel refers to this as a Level 4 cache, available to both CPU and GPU, naming it Crystalwell.
 The Linux drm/i915 driver is aware and capable of using this eDRAM since kernel version 3.12.